 Defer the creation of secondary indexes until after the table data is loaded.
 This can reduce loading times. off means all indexes are created during the table load.
-The default setting fulltext defers full-text indexes only. all defers all secondary indexes and only creates primary indexes during the table load, and also (from MySQL Shell 8.0.22) indexes defined on columns containing auto-increment values.
-In MySQL Shell 8.0.21, do not set all if you have any unique key columns containing auto-increment values.
+The default setting fulltext defers full-text indexes only. all defers all secondary indexes and only creates primary indexes during the table load, and also indexes defined on columns containing auto-increment values.

-analyzeTables: [ off | on | histogram ]
+analyzeTables: [off | on | histogram]